Child Custody Options and Arrangements

 - Both parents’ employment responsibilities.

 These are only a handful of factors that the New Jersey child custody laws and courts consider.
 There are a few additional important factors, which may be less commonly known to most people.
-If the court observes that one co-parent is more likely to put personal differences with the other co-parent aside and focus on the benefit of the child, this co-parent has a definite advantage in court when fighting for custody.
+If the court observes that one co-parent is more likely to put personal differences with the other co-parent aside and focus on the child’s benefit, this co-parent has a definite advantage in court when fighting for custody.
 A second important factor is whether each co-parent is willing to encourage and foster a close relationship between the child and the other co-parent.
-New Jersey child custody laws may not necessarily recognize these factors, but they are extremely important in the eyes of a family court judge.
+New Jersey child custody laws may not necessarily recognize these factors, but they are essential in the eyes of a family court judge.

 Do you have Questions About Having Custody of your Child/Children?